-WSOP.com is owned and operated by Caesars Interactive Entertainment, with ground affiliation provided by Caesar Atlantic City.
-The online poker company launched legally in New Jersey on November 26, 2013.
+WSOP.com is owned and operated by Caesars Interactive Entertainment, with ground affiliation provided by Caesars Atlantic City.
+The online poker company launched legally in New Jersey on Nov.
+26, 2013.

 The site has a slightly outdated interface but is a consistent source of reliably running games for New Jersey residents looking for a poker site with tons of ongoing promotions.

-Rather than using a bonus code, you can claim both of WSOP.com’s new player offers by signing up using our link below.
+By using our promo code 10FREE, you can claim both of WSOP.com’s new player offers.
 The two primary incentives are:

 WSOP.com NJ has a partnership with 888Poker and the two sites share a player pool, which helps create traffic for both sites – a huge positive for poker players looking for a game.
 WSOP’s interface is a bit outdated, but it’s incredibly dependable and stable.
 Promotions are average for New Jersey online poker rooms and include a fair amount of new player deposit matching.
 Recently, WSOP integrated its player rewards program with Caesars Total Rewards, so reward points can now be earned online and used live at Caesars properties.
 WSOP.com is a good choice for New Jersey poker players.

-Dragonfish is incredibly stable and an easy to use client.
-However, some players complain that the interface is boring and outdated.
+Dragonfish is incredibly stable and an easy-to-use client.
+However, some players complain that the interface is dull and outdated.

-If a player’s location cannot be verified via computer, player has the option to use a mobile phone to geo-locate.
-Wi-Fi on phone must also be enabled in order to verify location, and phone must be through a supported cellular provider.
+If a player’s location cannot be verified via computer, a player has the option to use geolocation technology on his or her phone.
+Wi-Fi on the mobile device must also be enabled to verify the location.
+Also, the phone must be through a supported cellular provider.

 WSOP.com has a somewhat complex banking system with limited options for withdrawals.
 Withdrawing on WSOP.com requires at a minimum a copy of a player’s valid government ID.
-More often than not players are required to submit additional proof of identity like a bank statement, or utility bill.
+More often than not, players are required to submit additional proof of ID like a bank statement, or utility bill.

 Recently WSOP.com started offering PayPal for secure deposits and withdrawals.
 This eliminates many of the hoops players had to go through to withdraw funds previously.

-WSOP.com offers seven deposit methods, and five ways to withdraw.
-Most methods other than PayPal are often subject to high decline rates due to different bank’s policies on iGaming transactions.
+WSOP.com offers a good selection of deposit methods, all of which have a $10 minimum.
+Most methods other than PayPal are often subject to high-decline rates due to different bank’s policies on iGaming transactions.

 There are five game choices on WSOP.com, and most games have stakes ranging between $0.01/$0.02 -$5/$10.
-Players also have choices between either fixed or no-limit games.
+Players also have options between either fixed or no-limit games.

 - Fixed Limit Omaha

-WSOP’s No-Limit Hold ’em Sit-N-Go’s are small one table tournaments and are regularly offered throughout the day.
+WSOP’s No Limit Hold ’em Sit & Gos are small one table tournaments and are regularly offered throughout the day.

 Table size ranges from heads-up (one player vs. another) or up to nine-handed.
 Buy-in amounts range from $1.10 – $55.